Browser security: Password security model

-An un-compromised browser guarantees that the address bar is correct.
+An uncompromised browser guarantees that the address bar is correct.
 This guarantee is one reason why browsers will generally display a warning when entering fullscreen mode, on top of where the address bar would normally be, so that a fullscreen website cannot make a fake browser user interface with a fake address bar.

 Browser hardening

 Browsing the Internet as a least-privilege user account (i.e. without administrator privileges) limits the ability of a security exploit in a web browser from compromising the whole operating system.

 Internet Explorer 4 and later allows the blocklisting and allowlisting of ActiveX controls, add-ons and browser extensions in various ways.

 Internet Explorer 7 added "protected mode", a technology that hardens the browser through the application of a security sandboxing feature of Windows Vista called Mandatory Integrity Control.

 Google Chrome provides a sandbox to limit web page access to the operating system.

 Suspected malware sites reported to Google, and confirmed by Google, are flagged as hosting malware in certain browsers.

 There are third-party extensions and plugins available to harden even the latest browsers, and some for older browsers and operating systems.
 Whitelist-based software such as NoScript can block JavaScript and Adobe Flash which is used for most attacks on privacy, allowing users to choose only sites they know are safe – AdBlock Plus also uses whitelist ad filtering rules subscriptions, though both the software itself and the filtering list maintainers have come under controversy for by-default allowing some sites to pass the pre-set filters.
 The US-CERT recommends to block Flash using NoScript.